 Dealing with probate isn’t fun for anyone.
-If you have a probate property in Southern California, here are a few things you should know!
+If you have a probate property in Greater Los Angeles, here are a few things you should know!

-If you are dealing with the probate process in Southern California, the process can feel confusing, overwhelming, and stressful.
+If you are dealing with the probate process in Greater Los Angeles, the process can feel confusing, overwhelming, and stressful.
 Many people don’t know what to expect or how things will be handled.
 While the process varies state to state and based on the value of the estate, there are a few basic things that you can count on.
-Keep reading to learn more about the things you should know when dealing with a probate property in Southern California!
+Keep reading to learn more about the things you should know when dealing with a probate property in Greater Los Angeles!

 If There Isn’t A Will…

 If there isn’t a will, the property will go into what is called intestate.
 Someone must ask the court to appoint them as the administrator of the estate.
 This is typically the spouse or child of the deceased.
 In some cases, the court can also be ruled the legal representative of the estate.
 A notice of hearing will typically be published, notifying any heirs and giving them the chance to come forward.
 At this time, creditors will also be notified of the death and given a chance to come forward with a claim against the estate.